Information about cookies:

 5.12 No liability is assumed for the provision of translators and interpreters, except for during the selection process wilfully or grossly negligently caused damage.

-5.13 No liability is assumed for proofreading services according to item 2.9 if the source text is not provided by the Client.
+5.13 No liability is assumed for revision services according to item 2.9 if the source text is not provided by the Client.

 5.14 No liability is assumed for resulting defects and impairments (such as virus transmission, breach of confidentiality obligations), except for cases of gross negligence of the Contractor if translations are transmitted by data transfer (such as e-mail, modem, aso.).